About

 Sponsorships

 Batemo commits to educate and train the next generation of engineers.
 This is our way to enable young, motivated engineers and scientists to find novel technical solutions that save energy, are CO2 neutral and fight climate change.
-Therefore, we sponsor exciting student projects around the world:
+Therefore, we sponsor exciting student projects around the world: If you work on a student project and are also interested in a sponsorship by Batemo, please contact us.

 The Founders